notwlsn/config/README.md

 I haven't made an install script yet (on the TODO).
 They're just regular config files, rename and move (i.e. `mv bashrc ~/.bsahrc`)

 ### #TODO
-- Slowly add other stuff like i3gaps and full vim (with plugins) configs
+- Slowly add other stuff like i3gaps and full nvim/vim (with plugins) configs
 - Create `install.sh`
 - Update README with list of files